MicrosoftEdge/WebView2Feedback/specs/UserDataFolder.md

 located.
 WebView2 changing that default can then result in a code error or possible crash.

-This api will provide the you a way to get the directory that is currently being used by the WebView for storage of the user data.
+This api will provide you a way to get the directory that is currently being used by the WebView for storage of the user data.

 Using this returned directory is safer for the long run so that if WebView2